Finding a Top Financial Advisor Firm in Charlotte, North Carolina

 Based on your needs and goals, the firm may invest your assets in equity, fixed-income, mutual funds or private investments like hedge funds.

 In addition, the firm can provide the following services separately upon request:

 - Consolidated Performance Reporting

 Carolinas Investment Consulting, LLC

-The firm's advisory team features 19 certified financial planners (CFPs), nine chartered financial analysts (CFAs) and four certified public accountants (CPAs).
+The firm's advisory team features certified financial planners (CFPs) and certified public accountants (CPAs).

-The firm’s advisors may offer you insurance policies in addition to investment services.
+The firm’s advisors may offer you insurance policies and securities in addition to investment services.
+Commissions they can earn on these sales present a potential conflict of interest.
 However, the firm’s fiduciary duty legally binds its advisors to always act in your best interest.

 Carolinas Investment Consulting, LLC Background

 George Edmiston, Jr. founded this firm in 2000 and has remained the owner ever since.
 The firm’s financial advisors average about 20 years’ experience in personal finance.